GBU-16 Paveway II

-GBU-16 bombs are produced by Lockheed Martin and Raytheon.
-Raytheon began production after purchasing the product line from Texas Instruments.
+GBU-16 bombs are produced by Lockheed Martin and Raytheon. began production after purchasing the product line from Texas Instruments.
 Lockheed Martin was awarded a contract to compete with Raytheon when there was a break in production caused by transferring manufacturing out of Texas.

 Raytheon production of the GBU-16 is centered in Arizona, Texas, and New Mexico.
 Lockheed Martin's production is centered in Pennsylvania.

-Laser Guided Bombs are often labeled as "smart bombs" despite requiring external input in the form of laser designation of the intended target.
+Laser-guided bombs are often labeled as "smart bombs" despite requiring external input in the form of laser designation of the intended target.
 According to Raytheon's fact sheet for the PAVEWAY 2, 99 deliveries of guided munitions will yield a circular error probability (CEP) of only 3.6 ft, versus 310 ft for 99 unguided bombs dropped under similar conditions.